CiscoDevNet/AD-Capital-K8s-Lab/AD-Capital-K8s-V2/README.md

 # AD-Capital-K8s-V2

-As part of the lab copy into this directory all of the files in the directory AD-Capital-K8s-V1.
+As part of the lab copy into this directory all of the files from the directory AD-Capital-K8s-V1.

 `cp ../AD-Capital-K8s-V1/* .`